uknowmee/LibraryApp/README.md

 I was kinda proud of myself back then :D

+---

 The goal of the project was to make Windows Form App that will use WCF services.

 I have used 8 services which i hosted on my custom server and 3 Microsoft SQL databases.

-Application I have created is basicly fully functional librarry with both admin and user panel.
+Application I have created is basically fully functional library with both admin, guest and user panel.

+---

 I used data scrapping to create my books dataset.
 There are:
 - over 34k books